sundios/SEO-Dashboard/README.md

 > This is an ETL project that is focused on having a complete SEO dashboard for reportin purposes.
 This is the first version of the project and only inlcudes data from Google.
 Im working on including more metrics like Backlink profiles, Dayly rankings for specific keywords, Search volumes and more.

 ## Task and Goal
 The task for this project is to create an ETL pipeline using Google search organic traffic and load the data in a user friendly dashboard.
-ETL process performs data cleaning during extraction process and load significant data into data ware- house.
-Our main goal for this project is by having this pipeline we will be able to have the data in one place and make it easier for a businesses stakeholders to access this data, analyze it and discover different business insights.
+Our ETL process performs data cleaning during extraction process and load significant data into data ware- house.
+Our main goal for this project is by having this pipeline we will be able to have the data in one place and make it easier for businesses stakeholders to access this data, analyze it and discover different business insights.

 ## Data Background
 We will be working with Monthly Google search organic traffic from the domain https://www.tuves.cl.
 This data will be acquire by using the Google search API.
 We will use 9 different data sets of search traffic and they are the following: